quicwg/base-drafts/draft-ietf-quic-transport.md

 0-RTT packet in the same datagram are ways to meet this requirement.
-Sending a UDP datagram of this size ensures that the network path supports a reasonable Maximum Transmission Unit (MTU), and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.
+Sending a UDP datagram of this size ensures that the network path supports a reasonable Maximum Transmission Unit (MTU), and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address, see
+{{address-validation}}.

 The payload of a UDP datagram carrying the Initial packet MUST be expanded to at least 1200 octets, by adding PADDING frames to the Initial packet and/or by